 - Paul, an apostle not sent from men nor through man but through Jesus the Anointed and God the Father – the One who raised Him from the dead –

 - and all the brothers with me, to the churches of Galatia:

 - Grace to you and peace from God our Father and the Anointed Lord Jesus,

-- the One who gave Himself for our sins, so He might rescue us from the evil age which *is at hand, according to the will of our God and Father,
+- the One who gave Himself for our sins, so He might rescue us from the evil age which is *present, according to the will of our God and Father,

 Don’t Desert the True Gospel

-- I marvel that you’re so quickly deserting the One who called you by the grace of the Anointed for a different gospel,
+- I marvel that you’re so quickly turning away from the One who called you by the grace of the Anointed for a different gospel,

-- which isn’t really another gospel, except there are some who are deeply shaking you, wanting to corrupt the gospel of the Anointed.
+- which isn’t really another gospel, except there are some deeply shaking you and wanting to corrupt the gospel of the Anointed.

 - But even if we or an angel from heaven preaches a gospel to you that’s close beside but contrary to2“close beside but contrary to” is one word in Greek.
 It’s the Greek word “παρά” (para) which is the root of our word parallel.
 The primary meaning is “close beside”, but when followed by a word in the Greek accusative case – which it is here – it also gains the nuance of being “contrary to”. the gospel which we preached to you, let him be anathema!3“anathema” likely because of the Bible, this Greek word has entered the English vocabulary.
 In Greek it literally means to curse someone, and more specifically to offer a curse on them to devote them to God’s destruction.
 It can also have the connotation of being abominable and/or detestable.

 - As we have forewarned you, so now I say again: if anyone preaches a gospel to you that’s close beside but contrary to4see note on previous verse what you received, let him be anathema!5see note on previous verse